 It sounds so easy but the reality is it’s a million miles away from easy!

 Especially if you don’t know who you are now, if you don’t know what ‘normal’ looks like anymore, if you can’t concentrate enough to be busy and you really just want to talk about your life now and what you’ve lost.

 Maybe friends and family are hurting too and you don’t want to add to their troubles.
 Perhaps you are feeling a sense of relief, which is bringing overpowering waves of guilt which you are embarrassed to share with people.
 Sometimes it can feel safer to keep quiet.

 But keeping quiet will leave you feeling isolated, lost, angry and hurt.
 It can keep you stuck and cause you more harm than good.

 Things may have changed many years ago but perhaps there wasn’t time to come to terms with what had happened, maybe life or practical things got in the way.
 Perhaps you did but something has happened recently and those familiar feelings have suddenly resurfaced and are leaving you feeling overwhelmed, as if you are right back to square one.

 Are you are fed up of going round and round in circles and want things to feel different but you can’t quite bring yourself to take that next step and aren’t sure what’s stopping you, or you aren’t actually sure what to do and where to go from here.

 I’m Sarah, a Counsellor, near Chorley, Lancashire.
 I can help you communicate where you are now, enabling you to think more clearly, to make decisions and begin to take positive steps in a way that is right for you now.
 Helping you to find a way through the loss, change or bereavement you have experienced.

+I work with adults, young people and couples.
 You do not have to go through this alone, get in touch today.